-The template achieves this by means of two columns for the requirements: Column 1 shows the customer's demands.
+The template achieves this by means of two columns for the requirements: Column 1 shows the customer's demands, i.e. what the system is to be used for.
 Column 2 becomes the supplier's proposed solution.
 Initially column 2 is empty or shows a solution example imagined by the customer.
-Depending on the kind of project, the parties can cooperate to improve the solution and/or modify the demands, or the customer can choose one of several suppliers according to the suitability of their solutions.
+Depending on the kind of project, the parties can cooperate to improve the solution and/or modify the demands.
+Or the customer can choose one of several suppliers according to the suitability of their solutions.